Don’t see your question, contact us.

 Although the exact number of PrEP users is unknown, this calculation method accounts for a known source of missing data and provides a reliable and consistent metric for PrEP users at the county- and state-level.
 The method was adopted from Sullivan et al.’s published article in Annals of Epidemiology titled “Methods for county-level estimation of pre-exposure prophylaxis coverage and application to the U.S. ending the HIV epidemic jurisdictions.”

 Finally, data suppression rules were applied to protect persons using PrEP from any potential disclosure of identity by geographic and personal characteristics.
+If the number of persons using PrEP in a group was greater than zero but less than three, or the population denominator was less than 100, the data was suppressed.

 Please see the Data Methods page for additional information.